openbmc/openbmc/poky/documentation/sdk-manual/extensible.rst

 :term:`Build Host`.
 For example, an application linking to a common library needs access to the library itself and its associated headers.
 The way this access is accomplished within the extensible SDK is through the sysroot.
-One sysroot exists per "machine" for which the SDK is being built.
-In practical terms, this means a sysroot exists for the target machine, and a sysroot exists for the build host.
+There is one sysroot per "machine" for which the SDK is being built.
+In practical terms, this means there is a sysroot for the target machine, and a sysroot for the build host.

 Recipes should never write files directly into the sysroot.
 Instead,